ryan-hamilton04/P2-Markov/README.md

 Rather than calculating these probabilities explicitly, your code will use them implicitly.
 In particular, the `getFollows` method will return a `List` of *all* of the words that follow after a given k-gram in the training text (including duplicates), and then you will choose one of these words uniformly at random.
 Words that more commonly follow will be selected with higher probability by virtue of being duplicated in the `List`.

+Suppose we choose `ok` as the next random word.
+Then the random text generated so far is `it is ok`, and the current `WordGram` of order 2 we are using would be updated to `[is, ok]`.
+We then again find the following words in the training text, and so on and so forth, until we have generated the desired number of random words.

 Of course, for a very small training text these probabilities may not be very meaningful, but random generative models like this can be much more powerful when supplied with large quantities of training data, in this case meaning very large training texts.

 <details>